 - Any seams on the back should be a ½ inch and pressed open.
 For the best results seams should run horizontally across the back.
 All selvages should be removed as they do not have the same give as the rest of the fabric.

-- Think about the colour of thread you would like to use for quilting when choosing your back, especially if you do not want it to be high contrast.
+- Think about the colour of thread you would like to use for quilting when choosing your back, especially if you do not want the stitches to be high contrast.

 - If you are attempting to use the leftover quilt blocks or any other type of back art, make sure it is placed off centre.
 A long arm quilter cannot see the back unless she crawls under the machine; once the quilting starts it is impossible to guarantee having your top centred over your pieced back.
 If you need to increase the size of your back, rather than put borders on the outside edge , consider putting them on one side and across the top or slice your back off-centre and insert your extra width.